Cnergyico

-Cnergyico Pk Limited (formerly Byco Petroleum Pakistan Limited / Bosicor Pakistan Limited) is a Pakistani petroleum company which is a subsidiary of the Mauritian company Cnergyico Industries Incorporated.
-The company is vertically integrated across the oil refining and marketing industries, notable for being the only petroleum company in Pakistan to own and operate a crude oil terminal (Single Point Mooring).
-Cnergyico operates Pakistan’s biggest oil refinery in terms of nameplate capacity, the largest capacity crude oil storage tanks in the country, and a network of petrol pumps.
+Cnergyico Pk Limited, formerly Byco Petroleum Pakistan Limited and Bosicor Pakistan Limited, is a Pakistani petroleum refinery based in Karachi.
+It is a subsidiary of the Mauritian company Cnergyico Industries Incorporated.

-Company history
+Cnergyico operates the largest oil refinery based in Hub, Balochistan, a network of petrol pumps, and a crude oil terminal, single point mooring.

+History

-Cnergyico was formed by the father-son-duo of Mr. Parvez Abbasi (Late) and the company’s current CEO Mr. Amir Abbassciy on January 9, 1995, and was granted a certificate of commencement of business on March 13, 1995.
+Cnergyico was formed by the father-son-duo of Parvez Abbasi and Amir Abbassciy on January 9, 1995, and was granted a certificate of commencement of business on March 13, 1995.
 It was initially called Bosicor Pakistan Limited.

-In 2001, Bosicor began construction of its first refinery (ORC-1) and began commercial production on July 1, 2004.
+In 2001, Bosicor began construction of its first refinery (ORC-1) and a year later, it was listed on the Karachi Stock Exchange.
+It began commercial production on July 1, 2004.
 The refining capacity was initially 18,000 barrels per day which was later increased to 36,000 barrels per day.

 The company opened its first petrol pump in June 2007 near Sukkur.
 A year later, the company began construction of 120,000 barrels per day oil refinery (ORC-II).
 In 2009, the company developed the largest capacity Storage Tanks in Pakistan.
 In early 2010, the company changed its name from Bosicor Pakistan Limited to Byco Petroleum Pakistan Limited.
 Byco Petroleum started working on the Single Point Mooring and Pipeline network project in 2010 and the project was launched in 2012.
 The Single Point Mooring (SPM) oil terminal was deployed in the deep sea off the coast of Balochistan.
 This allowed Byco Petroleum to directly import crude oil for its oil refineries, without relying on other ports that frequently experience congestion and delivery delays.
-On December 2012, the first oil vessel, M.T ARIETIS, carrying 70,000 tons of crude oil, delivered its cargo to Byco Petroleum through the SPM.
+In December 2012, the first oil vessel, M.T ARIETIS, carrying 70,000 tons of crude oil, delivered its cargo to Byco Petroleum through the SPM.

-In 2012, the company’s second oil refinery (ORC-II) began commercial operations and was inaugurated by the then Prime Minister of Pakistan Ms. Benazir Bhutto.
+In 2012, Byco's second oil refinery (ORC-II) began commercial operations.
 By 2017, both oil refineries became fully operational, making Byco Petroleum the largest oil refiner in Pakistan with a total installed capacity of 156,000 barrels per day.
 In the same year, the company opened its 300th petrol pump and the SPM achieved a milestone of handling 5 million metric tons of oil since its inception.
 In 2018, Byco Petroleum commissioned the Catalytic Reformer at ORC-II to produce higher octane fuels.
 In 2021, Byco Petroleum started working on the Upgrade-1 project to expand and modernize its operations.
 In late 2021, Byco Petroleum got renamed to Cnergyico Pk Limited.
 The word Cnergyico has been derived from Chemical Energy Integrated Company.